Creamy Vegan Cashew Sauce (Hidden Veggie Crema)

 Some recipes become instant favorites in our home, but what really takes them over the top is a drizzle of this creamy cashew crema.
 My husband and I love it most on Broccoli and Chickpea Stuffed Sweet Potatoes.

-- Perfect for a plant-based diet.
-This vegan cashew crema sauce is suitable for those with lactose intolerance or dairy allergies.
+• Perfect for a plant-based diet: This vegan cashew crema sauce is completely dairy-free, making it ideal for those with lactose intolerance or anyone looking for a wholesome plant-based option.

 How to Eat This Sauce

-There are countless ways to use this Roasted Veggie Cashew Crema Sauce in your cooking.
+There are countless ways to use this cashew sauce in your cooking.
 Here are just a few ideas:

 As a dip: This sauce is perfect for dipping raw veggies, tortilla chips, or even pita bread.
 Its creamy texture and flavorful taste make it an excellent option for parties or snacking.